 This blog is a detailed overview of the Climatic Condition Snow in the Desert.
 This also includes the Snowfall with its types and Desert Biome.
 It also contains Reasons of Snowfall in Desert.
 In the end, It contains few Remarkable Instances of Snowfall in the Desert.
 This is a complete explanation of dangerous Climate Change Impacts on Earth.

-1. What is called a Snow Fall?
+1. What is called a Snowfall?

 Snow fall is beautiful natural phenomena and it is worth watching to see the snow falling and snow accumulation on the surface of the Earth.
 It occurs when the temperature of the region reaches 0°C or colder than that.
-Snow fall have many variation according to extent of Climatic or weather conditions.
+Falling snow have many variation according to extent of Climatic or weather conditions.
 As snowfall is restricted to Colder regions, the Snowfall in relatively hot regions, is not usual and is always rare incident in the Climatic History of the Earth.
 This kind of incidents, are examples of Rare and Extreme Impacts of Climate Change on Earth.
-We have seen many incidents related to unpredictable Snowfall at unusual Places around the Globe across passing years.
+We have seen many incidents related to unpredictable Snow at unusual Places around the Globe across passing years.
 Following are some Types of Snowfall:

 i.
 Snow Flurries:

 Light snow falling for short durations is the condition of Snow Flurries.
-It does not accumulate and light dusting is seen in this type of Snow fall.
+It does not accumulate and light dusting is seen in this type of Snowfall.

 ii.
 Snow Showers:

-When the snow falls with varying intensities for a brief period of time, it is known as Snow Shower.
+When the snowfalls with varying intensities for a brief period of time, it is known as Snow Shower.
 Accumulation of snow on the infrastructure and ground is possible at some extent.

 iii.
 Snow Squalls: